About Us

 Training the next generation of advocates, educators, and policymakers to fight back against book bans and restrictive policies in their communities.

 We train and mentor emerging leaders—students, librarians, teachers, and parent advocates—who are defending intellectual freedom in their communities.
-Participants in our programs gain the tools to organize, testify, and speak out publicly against censorship. e’re investing in grassroots leaders to shift the narrative and protect educational justice for future generations.
+Participants in our programs gain the tools to organize, testify, and speak out publicly against censorship.
+We’re investing in grassroots leaders to shift the narrative and protect educational justice for future generations.

 Providing legal resources, amicus briefs, and policy advocacy to challenge unconstitutional censorship and promote the Freedom to Read at the state level.